naviat/ghost-eks-tf/README.md

 - Nginx Ingress Controller and CloudFlare with domain.
 - The setup and deployment will be automated using Terraform.

 > **Note**: This test is forcused on Managed node group and Fargate.
-For Self Managed, Windows Self Managed, I will be updated later (if needed :lying_face:).
+For Self Managed, Windows Self Managed, I will update later (if needed :lying_face:).

 ## Architecture